wesleyel/subconverter-rs/README.md

 - [ ] Docker container and CI/CD pipelines

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0+ License - see the LICENSE file for details.

 ## Architecture